MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-azure-keyvault-ssl-integration-jvm.md

 ## Create the bootstrap.jar

-The JCA provider JAR published on Maven Central does not automatically register itself.
-This is by design so that you can programmatically enable the provider.
+The JCA provider JAR published on Maven Central doesn't automatically register itself.
+This behavior is by design so that you can programmatically enable the provider.

 For the JCA provider to be able to automatically register itself, you'll need to create a separate JAR file that contains the required metadata.
 To create this file, use the following steps: